Academic Support For Our Students

 Academic Support Staff:

-NDA has one full-time Intervention Specialist who works closely with the Counseling staff to assist students.
+NDA has one full-time Director of Academic Support Services who works closely with the Counseling staff to assist students.
 There are several Academic Enhancement Program courses offered at NDA which teach strategies to assist students in becoming more adept learners.
 Other Academic Support Services include NDA’s Bridge Program and Mentor Lab.
 Please continue reading for more information about each of these Academic Support Services.